Coding Bootcamps vs. Self-Study in Netherlands: Pros and Cons

 Frequently Asked Questions

-What are the cons of attending coding bootcamps in the Netherlands?
+What are the cons of attending a coding bootcamp in the Netherlands?

-What are the advantages of self-studying coding in the Netherlands?
+What advantages does self-study offer for learning coding in the Netherlands?

 What are the disadvantages of self-studying coding in the Netherlands?